Kirkjufellsfoss waterfall and Kirkjufell mountain, Snaefellsnes Peninsula, Iceland

 e relaxing in the geothermal pools of Mývatn Nature Baths, Iceland.

 Spend the day in the nature reserve surrounding Mývatn Lake, one of Iceland’s most fascinating areas.
-Fantastical volcanic rock formations, geothermic activity and the lake itself with its varying surrounding flora and fauna await you.
-Use the tourist information office to get more detailed information about walking paths and other facts about the area.
+Fantastical volcanic rock formations, geothermal activity and the lake itself with its varying flora and fauna await you.

-Options here include visiting the twisted lava formations of Dimmuborgir, exploring the volcanic craters of Skútustaðir, or paying Námaskarð a visit to experience the sulphurous gases and steam coming from the ground of this volcanic area, and visiting the volcano itself, Krafla.
-A 2-hour walk brings you up to Leirhnjúkur, a volcanic crack, which had a volcanic outbreak as recently as 1984.
-There is also an outdoor natural lagoon reminiscent of the famous Blue Lagoon in the area, well worth a visit to relax after the active day.
+Options here include visiting the twisted lava formations of Dimmuborgir, exploring the volcanic craters of Skútustaðir, or paying Námaskarð a visit to experience the gases and steam coming from the ground.
+You can also visit the volcano Krafla, where a 2-hour walk brings you up to Leirhnjúkur, a volcanic crack.
+There is also an outdoor natural lagoon in the area, well worth a visit to relax after an active day.

 In the evening drive on to Akureyri.
-On the way to Akureyri, you can make a stop to see the beautiful Godafoss waterfall.
-Following road nr.
-1, you arrive in Akureyri, the capital of the north.
-You will stay the night in the Akureyri area.
+On the way you can make a stop to see the beautiful Goðafoss waterfall.

 Day Day 8